 - David C. Jung, Can True Parity Really Be Achieved?
 A Proposal for Behavioral Health Advance Directive Statutes with Bite, Ark.
 J. Soc.
 Change & Pub.
 Serv., Sept.
 3, 2013

-In 2017, Mid-South Super Lawyers named Jung a “Rising Star” in medical malpractice, personal injury, and products liability defense.
+In 2017 and 2018, Mid-South Super Lawyers named Jung a “Rising Star” in medical malpractice, personal injury, and products liability defense.

-Jung is a member of St. Andrews Anglican Church, through which he actively works with the students, families, and staff of Wilson Elementary School in Little Rock, Arkansas.
+Jung is a member of St. Andrews Anglican Church, through which he actively works with the students, families, and staff of Western Hills Elementary School in Little Rock, Arkansas.
 He is also a member of The First Tee of Central Arkansas Board of Directors.